The Home Front

-On this Wednesday, there had been an extra freight from St. Louis, arriving in Cincinnati on the B & O's Ohio and Mississippi division.
-Thus, two additional engines had arrived at the roundhouse at a time when its crew was already worked to capacity.
+The next day, Wednesday, there was an extra freight from St. Louis, arriving in Cincinnati on the B & O's Ohio and Mississippi division.
+Thus, two additional engines arrived at the roundhouse at a time when its crew was already worked to capacity.
 This led to further delays in outgoing freights.

-men working overtime, enough freights had been dispatched in the small
+with men working overtime, enough freights were dispatched in the small

-of cars accumulating in the Brighton and Storrs yards.
-On Sunday, the Storrs
+backlog of cars accumulating in the Brighton and Storrs yards.
+On

-yardmaster, having a beer down on River Road, had encountered the yardmaster
+Sunday, the Storrs yardmaster, having a beer down on River Road,

 Mr. Paul Harker, the superintendant, paced nervously around his office and stared out into the rain.
 It was coming down even harder now.
 One blessing was that it would soon wash away the patches of ice and snow that remained from the storm of the previous week.
 Driving would be easier, and he'd be able to find a clear parking space somewhere near his home in Price Hill.